 With the help of offline and online campaigns and ads, you can create lasting impression on consumers.
 Ad stories that help connect with your customers, so that they choose the brand they’re attached to.

 Starbucks ensured that customers can easily choose and buy the products of their choice.
 In addition, they also provide loyalty points that can be redeemed for gifts as a part of the customer loyalty program.
 With the help of the Starbucks app, they can easily order products of their choice and also check their total loyalty points.

 Tip 6: Quality and Price (Toyota)

-stay loyal if you provide good quality products and services at competitive prices.
+One of the most basic business tips; Toyota focussed on providing quality products at cost-effective prices.
+People will stay loyal if you provide good quality products and services at competitive prices.